Anxiety, depression and stress

 Treatment includes different kinds of therapy, support groups, and lifestyle changes.
 Thankfully, Christian counseling offers help!
 Because Christ is well aware of anxiety and similar struggles (He sweated great drops of blood in Gethsemane), He gave us key principles in Scripture to follow.
 Therapy is part of Gods provision to bring stability, assurance, and peace.

 We offer sessions in person in our East Cobb office, by phone or video chat.
-Contact us today for a free phone consultation, or if you’re ready, book a session by clicking on the button below.
+Contact us today for a free phone consultation, or if you’re ready, book a session by clicking on the “book a session” button below.

 book a session